Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Performance Testing

 * Lighthouse within Chrome developer tools was used to observe areas where application performance could be improved.
+* Uncompressed images were causing a very slow TTL, using MS Paint & TinyJPG I was able to reduce the TTL significantly.

-#### Common paths
+#### Common paths though the website

-Most common paths through the website:
+* From the home page, each path outlined below is accessible through the navigation bar using clearly defined buttons.

 ##### Home > Videos

 ##### Home > Shop > Product

 * A back button represented by a white leftwards arrow was added to each product page to ensure that site visitors can easily return to the shop page.
 A link in the navbar also has this functionality, the second button was added as it follows modern online shopping conventions.

 ##### Home > Contact

 #### Testing client's stories outlined in the UX section: